 Members are keen to share information and to identify any gaps that could limit progress in adopting industry standards to protect their employees and customers impacted by Domestic and Family Violence (DFV).

 The inaugural DFV Round table was held in May 2019.
 Members including Telstra, Optus, Vodafone, Vocus, Aussie Broadband and Cisco were unanimous that industry wide approaches can be undertaken to create positive leadership to support victims and reduce incidents of domestic violence.

-The Modern Slavery Round table was held in June 2019 and was well attended with representatives from Optus, Telstra, Vodafone, Vocus, Aussie Broadband and Amaysim.
-Members recognised the need to drive both operational and cultural change to reduce the instances of modern slavery throughout the telco supply chain network, with the potential to increase awareness throughout businesses by improving workplace practices; ultimately making an impact on the pervasive crime that is international slavery.
+The Modern Slavery Round Table was held in June 2019 and was well attended with representatives from Optus, Telstra, Vodafone, Vocus, Aussie Broadband and Amaysim.
+Members recognised the need to drive both operational and cultural change to reduce the instances of modern slavery throughout the telco supply chain network, with the potential to increase awareness throughout organisations by improving workplace practices; ultimately making an impact on the pervasive crime that is international slavery.

 For more information on our next Modern Slavery Workshop Series or to find out how you can get involved in the Industry Impact Hub please reach out via direct email to General Manager, Warren Sainsbury.